UPPS 04.01.09 - Server Management Policy

 System administrators must subscribe to vendor notification and automated update services appropriate to the software hosted on their servers.
 System administrators may be required to subscribe to university-provided notification and update services (or equivalent) as those services become available (e.g., SCCM – System Center Configuration Manager).

 It is not possible for this policy to address every specific issue regarding server management at Texas State that may arise.
 Server owners and administrators are expected and encouraged to seek guidance from ITAC, which will involve other components of the IT division as necessary to meet these responsibilities.

 Exceptions to this policy require collaboration with Technology Resources and the Information Security Office, as well as the express permission from the associate vice president for Technology Resources or a designee.

 PROCEDURES FOR RESPONSE TO THREATS AND POLICY VIOLATIONS

 In emergency circumstances, Information Security will attempt to notify the server owner or administrator whenever it determines that a server has become an imminent threat to university information resources, such as when a server’s integrity is compromised, when it places other network users at risk, or when its defenses against compromise are seriously inadequate for the purpose it serves.
-If Technology Resources or IT Security cannot contact the server administrator or the administrator does not respond in a timely manner, IT Security may isolate the offending server from the network until the risk is mitigated.
-If the threat results in the inappropriate disclosure of sensitive or restricted and confidential information, IT Security will initiate the incident management procedures in Section 10. of UPPS No. 04.01.01, Security of Texas State Information Resources.
+If Technology Resources or Information Security cannot contact the server administrator or the administrator does not respond in a timely manner, Information Security may isolate the offending server from the network until the risk is mitigated.
+If the threat results in the inappropriate disclosure of sensitive or restricted and confidential information, Information Security will initiate the incident management procedures in Section 10. of UPPS No. 04.01.01, Security of Texas State Information Resources.